We are often asked, how do I check if my WordPress site has been hacked?

-3. Your Site’s Homepage is Defaced
+3. Your Website’s Homepage Is Defaced

-Most hacking attempts do not deface your site’s home page because they want to remain unnoticed for as long as possible.
+Most hacking attempts do not deface your site’s homepage because they want to remain unnoticed for as long as possible.

 However, some hackers may deface your website to announce that it has been hacked.
 Such hackers usually replace your homepage with their own message.
-Some hackers may even try to extort money from site owners.
+Some may even try to extort money from site owners.

-4. You are Unable to Login to WordPress
+4. You Are Unable to Log In to WordPress

-If you are unable to login to your WordPress site, then there is a chance that hackers may have deleted your admin account from WordPress.
+If you are unable to log in to your WordPress site, then there is a chance that hackers may have deleted your admin account from WordPress.

 5. Suspicious User Accounts in WordPress